Managing your Phone System

-New certified firmwares for supported phones present on your network are downloaded automatically but not applied.
-Language Pack updates, Prompt sets and new integrations are now updated from their respective section in the settings node.
-To update, simply select which you wish to download and update.
+New certified firmwares for supported phones present on your network are downloaded automatically, but not applied.
+Language pack updates, prompt sets and new integrations are now updated from their respective section in the Settings function, enabling you to simply select which to download and update.

-To minimize actions required to keep your system up to date, 3CX has an auto update features.
-Auto update will update 3CX on a given time and day to the latest Release version.
+To minimize actions required to keep your system up to date, 3CX has an auto update feature, upgrading 3CX on a specified time and day to the latest release version.
 The following components are updated automatically:

 - 3CX Phone System updates (only Release versions)

-- 3CX client updates (Windows and Mac OS)
+- 3CX app updates (Windows and Mac OS)

 - PSTN gateway templates

 - VoIP provider templates